Sialis

 Rats (Rattus rattus) Eggs or nestlings missing.
 Rodent droppings, entrance hole chewed, disheveled nest that may have bits of nut shells, hair and fur.
 Leave box open or plugged in winter.
 Use stovepipe guard.
 Remove nests.
 More.

 Red Squirrels (Tamiasciurus hudsonicus) Eggs missing or broken in nest or on the ground, nestlings partially eaten in nest or missing (possibly one per day), occasionally dead adult.
-Hole gnawed, box may be filled with chewed bark and leaves.
+Hole (or interior) gnawed and enlarged, box may be filled with chewed bark and leaves, acorns in box.
 Nestling corpses may be incorporated into nest.
 Esp. boxes mounted on trees/fence post/fence line.
 Leave box open or plugged in winter.
 Use hole restrictor to prevent chewing and widening of hole.
 Add predator guard.
-Do not mount box on tree or fence post/line.
+Do not mount box on tree, wooden post or fence.
+Place box 10 feet from fence or jumping off point.
 Red squirrel is most carnivorous squirrel.
 More info.

 Road Runners Missing adult or baby.
 May predate from roof - use larger overhang.
 Also see Magpies.